News

 Radikalecker: Combining food and politics

-The collective Radikalecker is a political vegan café in the Berlin neighborhood of Neukölln.
+The collective Radikalecker is a political vegan café in the Berlin neighbourhood of Neukölln.
 The café is a self-organised workspace that welcomes people interested in veganism, animal liberation, solidarity economy, politics, and – most importantly – cake.

 It’s the perfect place to get breakfast or a light lunch or to sit down for coffee and cake with like-minded individuals and immerse yourself in stimulating conversation.
 As well as various freshly baked cakes, they also serve a selection of bagels, scrambled tofu, and porridge.
-One of my favorite cakes at Radikalecker is their New York Cheesecake with a berry layer on top, paired with a delicious matcha latte.
+One of my favourite cakes at Radikalecker is their New York Cheesecake with a berry layer on top, paired with a delicious matcha latte.

 Berlin: a must-visit for foodies

-Regardless of whether or not it’s the world’s Vegan capital, Berlin has a high density of plant-based options across the city, especially in the Neukölln, Friedrichshain-Kreuzberg, and Mitte neighborhoods.
+Regardless of whether or not it’s the world’s Vegan capital, Berlin has a high density of plant-based options across the city, especially in the Neukölln, Friedrichshain-Kreuzberg, and Mitte neighbourhoods.
 So, if you’re looking for a travel destination that won’t leave you hungry or eating side salads and fries, visit Berlin!

 Eileen Valy